The slow slide — when decline happens so gradually you almost miss it

 Denial also exists because decline itself is inconsistent, at least in the early stages.
 Your parent might have a bad day where they're confused, and then a good day where they seem completely themselves.
 This inconsistency can feel like permission to believe that everything's probably fine, they were just tired, maybe the bad day was a fluke.
 But patterns don't lie, even when individual instances seem explainable.

 The other piece is that we overestimate people's awareness of their own change.
 You might assume that if things were getting significantly worse, your parent would notice and be concerned.
 But cognitive decline doesn't work that way.
 Someone can be losing capability and have no clear insight into it.
 They might feel fine, feel like themselves, feel like nothing has changed, even as they're becoming increasingly unsafe and unable to manage.
 They're not being dishonest.
 They genuinely don't perceive what's happening the way you do.
+The Alzheimer's Association reports that up to 40% of people with Alzheimer's disease lack awareness of their own impairment, a neurological symptom called anosognosia.

 Looking Back